argonne-lcf/balsam/README.md

 built with your platform-tuned compiler wrappers.

 Finally, Balsam requires PostgreSQL version 9.6.4 or newer to be installed.
-You can verify that PostgreSQL is in the search `PATH` and the version is up-to-date with
+You can verify that PostgreSQL is in the search `PATH` and the version is up-to-date with:

 ```console
 $ pg_ctl --version